rahulgopinath/rahulgopinath.github.io/_posts/2016-07-19-shared-environments-with-prefixed-nix.markdown

 Which will land you in a *nix-shell* containing the required tools.
 The `add-root` incantations ensure that your environment will not be garbage collected on `nix-collect-garbage` invocations.
 The first `nix-instantiate ... --add-root ...` creates a reference to the derivation of *default.nix*, and the second `nix-shell ... --add-root ...` creates references to all the build dependencies.

 With this recipe, you should have a shared prefixed nix installation suitable for academic environments under *$base/nix*.
 Ping me if you face any troubles, and I will see if I can help.

+## Still to be solved.

+Because we have multiple kinds of environments, all of which mounts the same *$HOME*, we dont have a way to switch the directories *~/.nixpkgs/config.nix* and *~/.nix-defexpr*.
+There is this issue [817](https://github.com/NixOS/nix/issues/817) still open about it, and it seems there was a *NIXPKGS_CONFIG* variable at one point of time, but seems to have been removed.
+See [829](https://github.com/NixOS/nix/issues/829).

+This can be worked around by using some shell scripting to switch the variables.
+However, it is very error-prone, and does not let you use different environments simultaneously.